RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 ## Royalties & Profits

+### Book Royalties

+Using the same hypothetical book advance of $120,000 from above, in which Author signs a book contract and agrees to a 15% royalty with a $120k advance payable as follows:

+* 1/3 ($40k) on signing.
+* 1/3 ($40k) on delivery of the manuscript.
+* 1/3 ($40k) on publication.

+If the book is published with a cover price is $20, the Author receives 15% of the cover price ($3.00) for each book sold.
+If the book sells 50,000 copies:

+$3.00 x $50,000 = $150,000 gross royalties

+$150,000 - $120,000 (advance) = $30,000.

+On next royalty statement, author will earn $30,000.

+### Hollywood Accounting

 [Hollywood Accounting:](http://en.wikipedia.org/wiki/Hollywood_accounting)

 Winston Groom's price for the screenplay rights to his novel *Forrest Gump* included a 3% share of the profits; however, due to Hollywood accounting, the film's commercial success was converted into a net loss, and Groom received only $350,000 for the rights and an additional $250,000 from the studio.

 Stan Lee, co-creator of the character Spider-Man, had a contract awarding him 10% of the net profits of anything based on his characters.